 7.1.
 Both staff and students of AUT are covered for personal liability as researchers under the insurance policies held by the University, providing ethical approval has been gained where necessary and the research carried out according to the terms of the approval.

 7.2.
 If clinical trials are being conducted by AUT staff or students, then additional declarations are required to be submitted as part of the ethics application to the appropriate Health and Disability Ethics Committee to determine the eligibility of the research for Accident Rehabilitation and Insurance Corporation coverage of participants.
 Chapter 8 of the National Ethics Advisory Council's Ethical Guidelines for Intervention Studies should be referred to for further detail about the process and criteria relating to compensation for participants.

 8.1.
 This process has been discontinued.

-8.2.2.
-The application should provide details of all anticipated types of research tools and methodologies, the nature of the planned projects, plus exemplars of the Information Sheet(s) and Consent Form(s).
+8.2.6.
+Applications should provide details of all anticipated types of research tools and methodologies, the parameters for the planned projects, and all information about the research projects that is being provided to the students, including exemplars of the Information Sheet(s) and Consent Form(s).

 8.3.
 APPROVAL OF HEALTH RESEARCH

 8.3.1.
 Certain health research proposals require ethical approval by a Health and Disability Ethics Committee.
 As an Institutional Ethics Committee approved by the Health Research Council Ethics Committee, AUTEC is able to hear some health research proposals.
 More information may be found using the flow chart titled 'Do I need Ethics Approval' on the front page of this Research Ethics website.